Only 24 of 13,950 peer-reviewed articles rejected climate change.

 We started our journey out of the “Dark Ages” almost a 1000 years ago and about 300 years ago we began to realize the value of science and the application of the scientific method – and a wonderful method it has proven to be.
 It has fostered unimaginable advances over the past three centuries and furthered the well being of humankind and our industrialized world.
 Unfortunately, in much of the industrial sector and religious beliefdoms the scientific method is only accepted if it supports the “god-given” objective of profits or man-made interpretation of scripture.
-Otherwise, it is characterized as “questionable,” “flawed,” “not yet enough evidence” or blasphemous.
-It would seem that science is really only helpful when we aren’t in denial and yet, we continue to flock to denial whenever it fits our needs and beliefs.
-There’s no letting human well being get in the way of business or religion.
+Otherwise, it is characterized as “questionable,” “flawed,” “not yet enough evidence” or “blasphemous.”
+It would seem that science is really only helpful when we aren’t in denial and yet, we continue to flock to denial whenever it fits our needs and beliefs – or feeds our political fundraising coffers.
+There’s no letting human well being get in the way of business, politics or religion.

 Debunking the denial is easy!